-62 Amendments relating to limits to the availability of water
+61 Amendments relating to limits to the availability of water

-This Plan may be amended to give effect to adjustments proposed under Part 4 of Chapter 7 of the Basin Plan, including adjustment to the limits in Part 6 and the planned environmental water in Part 4.

-Note.
-Part 4 of Chapter 7 of the Basin Plan allows SDLs for groundwater SDL resource units to be adjusted by up to 5% to reflect new or improved information about the groundwater resources, including recharge rates, connectivity with surface water, usage patterns, or State policy and planning settings.
+- (1) This Plan may be amended to give effect to adjustments proposed under Part 4 of Chapter 7 of the Basin Plan, including adjustment to the limits in Part 6 and the planned environmental water in Part 4. - Note.
+Part 4 of Chapter 7 of the Basin Plan allows SDLs for groundwater SDL resource units to be adjusted by up to 5% to reflect new or improved information about the groundwater resources, including recharge rates, connectivity with surface water, usage patterns, or state policy and planning settings. - (2) Part 6 may be amended to increase the long-term annual average extraction limit for the NSW Border Rivers Upstream Keetah Bridge Alluvial Groundwater Source following any new information from further studies. - Note.
+The NSW Border Rivers Upstream Keetah Bridge Alluvial Groundwater Source is part of an aquifer that extends into Queensland.
+Queensland has a legislative requirement to develop a groundwater model to inform their equivalent long-term average annual extraction limit.
+This amendment provision relates to the opportunity to consider new information from the work undertaken by Queensland with regard to modelling of the aquifer.
+This modelling work could inform better estimates of water usage patterns and surface/groundwater connectivity in relation to the determination of the long-term average annual extraction limit, which has been based on the history of extraction over a specified period.

-63 Amendments relating to the granting of access licences
+62 Amendments relating to the granting of access licences

-This Plan may be amended to establish or modify provisions for the granting of aquifer ("Aboriginal community development") access licences.
+This Plan may be amended to establish or modify provisions for the granting of aquifer (Aboriginal community development) access licences.

-64 Amendments relating to access rules
+63 Amendments relating to interstate dealings